Macroscopic loops in the loop O(n) model via the XOR trick

-\begin{prop} There exists $\delta >0$ such that the following holds.
+\begin{prop}[Existence of defect-free circuits] There exists $\delta >0$ such that the following holds.
 Assume that

 Let $\bbP_{n,x}$ be a translation-invariant Gibbs measure for the loop~$O(n)$ model with these parameters, and $\mu_{n,x}$ be its associated defect representation.
-If there are no bi-infinite paths $\bbP_{n,x}$-almost surely, then, for any positive integer $r$,
+Assume there are no bi-infinite paths $\bbP_{n,x}$-almost surely.
+Then, for any positive integer $r$,

 \end{prop}